 More reading on how to use emotions

 There’s a lot of research around emotions and how to use them.
-To finish we share some of our favourites examples that cover what emotions mean for decision-making, communications and design.
+To finish we share some of our favourites examples which cover what emotions mean for decision-making, communications and design.

 Thinking, fast and slow - Daniel Kahnemann

-It shares many studies, stories and structures that help explain decision-making.
+It shares many studies, stories and structures which help explain decision-making.